Monthly Archives: November 2024

 Action Item!
 The ACLU is organizing public comments before December 16 on proposed legislation known as the Fourth Amendment Is Not For Sale Act.
 (Note: Because I was curious about whether we could make our own comments, I went to the public register website and was unable to find anything relevant.
 If you find out, let me know!)

-– Halt arms to Netanyahu to motivate a ceasefire and an agreement with Hamas.
+– Halt arms to Netanyahu’s government; motivate a ceasefire and an agreement with Hamas.
 (Not sure how to motivate Hamas, who, just like Netanyahu, clearly value the war above their own people’s safety.)

 – Make it very, very clear, in all the press, that once again, Trump is inheriting an amazing economy from Biden, just as he did from Obama.
 (Not stock market but wages, jobs, employment, manufacturing, supply chains.)